 Books and Publications

-- Books, trade journals, newspapers and publications for your trade or profession
+Expenses related to books, trade journals, newspapers, and publications directly relevant to your trade or profession can be deducted.